xhy783/studyPlan-1.1/README.md

 1. **Install Node.js**:

-    You can use Homebrew to install Node.js.
+    You can use Homebrew(recommamded) to install Node.js.
 If you don't have Homebrew installed, you can install it from [brew.sh](https://brew.sh/).

     ```sh
     brew install node